rsato/expired-domain-notice-template/README.md

 This template was originally written for websites previously operated in Japanese, but it may be adapted for other languages and jurisdictions as appropriate.

+If you use or adapt this template, issue reports, improvements, translations, and examples of real-world usage are welcome.

 ### License

 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
 You are free to share and adapt the material for any purpose, provided that you give appropriate attribution and distribute derivative works under the same license.